 Here’s a question: how many people do you know who’ve started a blog in the last year?

 If you’re counting on both hands, you’re not alone.
-There are almost 400 million blog accounts on just Tumblr and it’s estimated this number grows by 50 million every year.
-Which begs another question – how does anyone write a blog that stands out?!
+There are almost 500 million blog accounts on Tumblr alone and it’s estimated this number grows by 50 million every year.
+So how does anyone write a blog that stands out?!

-In the last year, I’ve read thousands of blogs in order to share great content on my clients’ social media feeds.
-In doing so, I’ve had to root out the ones that really, really work.
-But I’ve also learnt there’s a common knack to getting clever thoughts read online: a great blog takes great design.
+I’ve learnt there’s a knack to getting clever thoughts read online: a great blog takes great design.
 I’ve discovered 10 key steps to creating a blog that cuts through the white noise.
 So here goes – the anatomy of an awesome blog.

 Edit your headline and introduction until they’re absolutely perfect.
 You need to clarify your offering in a nutshell as you have only about 8 seconds to grab your reader’s attention.